SAP-archive/teched2020-IIS360/exercises/ex4/README.md

 In this exercise, we will add a custom page to the app.

-## Exercise 4.1 Copy over sample custom page
+## Exercise 4.1 Copy over the Sample Custom Page

 With the Sap Fiori Tool **Page Map**, you can add additional object pages and custom pages to your app.\
 For custom pages, you have the option of having new custom view controller artifacts generated,\